kyletolle/the-mechanism-collection/index.md

 Indeed, what we are today is a result of this progress and procedure and malleability.
 Specialized and industrious automatons of modification.
 We, the current peak of the Song's endurance.
-Hones and adept at carrying, embodying, prevailing.
+Honed and adept at carrying, embodying, prevailing.
 That perfection though not faultless.
 The flaws are reduced, recycled, tuned as each generation of Animate gives way to the next.
 Never given chance to sit, stew, spoil.